NethServer/nethsecurity/docs/build.md

 USIGN_PUB_KEY=$(cat nextsecurity-pub.key) USIGN_PRIV_KEY=$(cat nextsecurity-priv.key) ./run
 ```

-If the above environemnt variables are not set, the build system will generate a local temporary signing key.
+If the above environment variables are not set, the build system will generate a local temporary signing key.
 Builds executed inside CI will sign the packages with correct key.